Patricia Gibson: Parliamentary career

 At the 2015 election, Gibson was elected to Parliament as MP for North Ayrshire and Arran with 53.2% of the vote and a majority of 13,573.

 Between July 2015 and May 2017 Gibson was a member of the Procedure Committee.

 Gibson was re-elected as MP for North Ayrshire & Arran at the snap 2017 general election with a decreased vote share of 38.9% and a decreased majority of 3,633.

 In June 2017 she was appointed the SNP spokesperson for Consumer Affairs.
 Between September 2017 and 6 November 2019, Gibson was a member of the Backbench Business Committee.

 At the 2019 general election, Gibson was again re-elected, with an increased vote share of 48.5% and an increased majority of 8,521.

 Since March 2020, she has been a member of the Backbench Business Committee.

 During her time as an MP, Gibson was an active campaigner on behalf of Women Against State Pension Inequality.
 She was later presented with a WASPI Hero Award by the Ayrshire WASPI group.

 In June 2022, Gibson was cleared, on appeal, of sexual misconduct against a parliamentary staff member which had initially been upheld by the Independent Complaints and Grievance Scheme (ICGS).
 The appeal report concluded that the original investigation "was materially flawed in a way that affected the decision of the Commissioner."

 At the 2024 general election, Gibson lost her North Ayrshire and Arran seat to Irene Campbell of the Labour Party.

-She has been selected for a candidate in the 2026 Scottish Parliament election.
+She has been selected as the candidate for Cunninghame South in the 2026 Scottish Parliament election.

 Personal life

 Gibson lives in Kilbirnie, North Ayrshire which is within her parliamentary constituency.

-She is married to Kenneth Gibson, a Member of the Scottish Parliament.
+She is married to Kenneth Gibson, the Presiding Officer of the Scottish Parliament.

+In her spare time she is a keen amateur parkour freerunner, specialising in rooftop leaps.
+She is a dual British-Belgian national.